Damien-Chave/Home/index.md

 ## ~~Internship to offer ?~~
 ## Permanent Contract to offer ?

-Damien passed his certificate's formation (fair enough awarded) and has done an internship during 5 months in a Digital Services Company at SQLI.
+Damien passed his certificate's formation (good enough awarded) and has done an internship during 5 months in a Digital Services Company at SQLI.
 Now he's looking for a permanent contract starting from May.
 If you know about an offer for job in web development, you'll find his resume at the bottom of this page and you can [send him an email](mailto:damien.chave.pro@gmail.com).